gdenicola/Now-and-Forecasting-COVID-19-Infections/README.md

 Demographic: Population statistics and coordinates of districts

+Prediction Errors: Output of our analysis to be used directly for model selection

 The R-Code is broken down into the following sub-files:

 Main.R: This is the main file.
 Running this file produces all the results presented in the paper.